 Can you download a PowerPoint theme?

-There are actually no place to download free PowerPoint themes - or paid ones for that matter!
+There are actually no places to download free PowerPoint themes – or paid ones for that matter!

 Instead, the theme is often included in whatever PowerPoint template that you are using.
 That means that if you buy a PowerPoint template, you will automatically get a new theme as well.

-To see our recommended places to find good quality PowerPoint templates (and hence themes), see our resource page here.
+To see our recommended places to find decent quality PowerPoint templates (and hence themes), see our resource page here.